Hispania Ulterior

-Hispania Ulterior (English: "Further Hispania", or occasionally "Thither Hispania") was a region of Hispania during the Roman Republic, roughly located in Baetica and in the Guadalquivir valley of modern Spain and extending to all of Lusitania (modern Portugal, Extremadura and a small part of Salamanca province) and Gallaecia (modern Northern Portugal and Galicia).
+Hispania Ulterior (English: "Further Hispania", or occasionally "Thither Hispania") was a Roman province located in Hispania (on the Iberian Peninsula) during the Roman Republic, roughly located in Baetica and in the Guadalquivir valley of modern Spain and extending to all of Lusitania (modern Portugal, Extremadura and a small part of Salamanca province) and Gallaecia (modern Northern Portugal and Galicia).
 Its capital was Corduba.

 Etymology

-Hispania is the Latin term given to the Iberian peninsula.
+Hispania is the Latin term given to the Iberian Peninsula.
 The term can be traced back to at least 200 BC when the term was used by the poet Quintus Ennius.
-The word is possibly derived from the Punic אי שפן "I-Shaphan" meaning "coast of hyraxes", in turn a misidentification on the part of Phoenician explorers of its numerous rabbits as hyraxes.
+The word is possibly derived from the Punic אי שפן I-Shaphan meaning "coast of hyraxes", in turn a misidentification on the part of Phoenician explorers of its numerous rabbits as hyraxes.
 Ulterior is the comparative form of ulter, which means "that is beyond".
 According to ancient historian Cassius Dio, the people of the region came from many different tribes.
 They did not share a common language or a common government.